“We all want life to have some kind of meaning. Seems like the older we get, the harder we look for it…”

-This is a quote from “Dexter,” waxing philosophical in this Showtime series about a serial killer of serial killers.
-Talk about a strange version of midlife crisis!
+This is a quote from “Dexter” waxing philosophical in a TV show about a serial killer of serial killers… talk about a strange midlife crisis!

-Still, I believe midlife is the most natural time to begin a new quest in search of meaning and purpose, as we begin the second half of life.
+Still, I believe midlife is the most natural time to begin a new quest for meaning and purpose.
+Why not?
+You may still have a whole new half of life to live!

 What could be more natural and personal than finding your own sense of purpose as the duties of parenthood and career begin to fall away, and we face the rest of our lives here on planet earth?

 “I would like to suggest that you are now experiencing a normal, natural rite of passage into older adulthood.
 This is your time to stop and consider all that you think you know about life and yourself, and reconsider how you will be spending the rest of it.

 According to one of the top Jungian therapists, James Hollis, this was bound to happen sooner or later.

 Try to see this as an important opportunity to change yourself and your life.
 Life is offering you these unique circumstances to assist you in evolving and growing into full adulthood while you still have the time to enjoy it.

 Fortunately, the intelligence, strength of character and resilience you developed in the first half of your life is now available to be called upon as you give birth to the unique, whole, authentic person you may have denied or resisted for decades.
 But a fair amount of courage will be required to explore and develop your new and improved sense of self.